Razyapoo/KGBClusteringDocumentation/user_documentation.md

 </p>

 > **Warning** \
-> A visual group is predefined by a technician in the [visual configuration](#visual-group-layout-constraint).
+> A visual group is predefined by a technician in the visual configuration.
+You cannot define them in the user interface.

 Each node in a visual group must have an additional visual group class representing that visual group.
 It can be identical to the hierarchical class.